40-Question Social Media Agency Evaluation Checklist

 • Do they focus on business metrics (leads, revenue, CAC) rather than engagement metrics (likes, followers, reach) in case studies?

-• Can they explain how they'll measure and improve your social ROI beyond brand awareness and engagement rates?
+• Can they explain how they'll measure and improve social ROI beyond brand awareness and engagement rates?

 Team Structure and Operational Capabilities